brianweet/brianweet.github.io/_drafts/2018-17-10-web-of-things-fan.md

 ## Wrapping the fan with a Web Thing

 The second step is to create a Web Thing that exposes certain properties, in this case an on and off switch and a dim/level property.
-The fan has 16 different speed levels and can be turned off (basically means we end up with 17 levels, as 'off' is the lowest setting).
+The fan has 16 different speed levels and can be turned off (this means we end up with 17 levels, as 'off' is the lowest setting).
 Turning the fan off actually sets it to 'idle', it's mandatory for the fan to be running as that is needed to ventilate the house.

 In my previous blog post I've already created some scripts that allow me to control the fan.
 On my raspberry I have a script called `set-fan-level.sh`, calling this script will turn on the fan and set it to a certain speed.
 For example `./set-level-fan.sh 15` turns on the fan on full speed and `./set-level-fan.sh 0` turns on the fan at the speed level just above 'idle'.

 In order to create a web thing I've used the `webthing` npm package.
 I've created a Web Thing with two properties, an [OnOffProperty](https://iot.mozilla.org/schemas/#OnOffProperty) and a [LevelProperty](https://iot.mozilla.org/schemas/#LevelProperty).

-The LevelProperty determines the speed of the fan, if I change the speed of the fan I immediately turn on the fan as well.
+The LevelProperty determines the speed of the fan, and if I change the speed of the fan I immediately turn on the fan as well.

 The OnOffProperty reads the value of the LevelProperty and turns on the fan by calling the `set-fan-level.sh` script, or it turns the fan off by calling the `stop-fan.sh` script.